MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/eu-passport-number.md

 ### <a name="pattern"></a>Modello

-Otto cifre o lettere (non maiuscole/minuscole)
+Otto cifre o lettere (senza distinzione tra maiuscole e minuscole)

 ### <a name="checksum"></a>Checksum